7Ji/ampack/README.md

 # AMpack, a tool to unpack / (re)pack AMLogic burning images

-This aims to replace `aml_image_v2_packer` and addtionally properly support v3 image format.
+This aims to replace `aml_image_v2_packer` and addtionally properly support future image format.

 As this work is based on heavy reverse-engineering without an open document to look up to, the result is not guaranteed.
 If you encounter any issue, please open an issue or a PR.